humanagent/humanagent/README.md

 ### About me

-- I’m excited to announce my new role as Staff Product Manager for [Ephemera](https://ephemerahq.com/).
-Currently focusing on Developer Platform & AI [xmtp-agents](https://github.com/ephemeraHQ/xmtp-agents)
+- I’m excited to announce my new role as QA Engineer & DevRel for [Ephemera](https://ephemerahq.com/).
+Currently focusing on protocol reliability and performance

 ### Past projects
 - Abstracted the learnings from MessageKit into a lower level abstraction called [xmtp-agents](https://github.com/ephemeraHQ/xmtp-agents)